 Some antidepressants, sedatives, and antipsychotic medications can affect your body’s ability to regulate its temperature.
-Talk to your doctor if you are taking these types of medications, especially if you frequently work outside in the cold or if you live in a cold-weather location.
+Talk to your doctor if you’re taking these types of medications, especially if you frequently work outside in the cold or if you live somewhere that has cold weather.

 Where You Live

 Where you live can also affect your risk of cold bodily temperatures.
 Living in areas that frequently experience very low temperatures increases your risk of exposure to extreme cold.

 Hypothermia is a medical emergency.
 Call 911 immediately if you suspect that you or someone you know has hypothermia.

 The goal of hypothermia treatment is to increase your body temperature to a normal range.
 While waiting for emergency care, the affected person or their caregiver can take a few steps to remedy the situation:

 Handle the person with care.

 Handle the affected person with care.
 Don’t massage them in an attempt to restore blood flow.
 Any forceful or excessive movements may cause cardiac arrest.
 Move or shield them from the cold.